the-technat/dotfiles/README.md

 # WALL-E

-A repository for everything related to my workspace.
+A repository for everything related to my workplace.

 ## Docs